ipld/ipld/docs/intro/hello-world.md

 title: Hello, World
 eleventyNavigation:
   order: 10
-  synopsys: The briefest possible introduction to IPLD, and what range of concepts are inside it.
+  synopsys: An introduction to IPLD, and what range of concepts are inside it.
 ---

 Hello, World